jiahuiiiii/2023-School-Notes/Chemistry/Inorganic_Chp6.md

    \ce{Cl2_{(g)} + H2_{(g)} ->[UV or heating] 2HCl_{(g)}}
    $$

-3. With chlorine: The reaction is slow, even in sunlight or at 500°C.
+3. With bromine: The reaction is slow, even in sunlight or at 500°C.
    $$
    \ce{Br2_{(g)} + H2_{(g)} <=>[\Delta] 2HBr_{(g)}}
    $$